 Mental Health awareness for men

-According to figures from Mind (HCPJ, 2011), 2.7 million men in England currently have a mental health problem like depression, anxiety or stress.
+According to figures from Mind (HCPJ, 2011), 2.7 million men in England currently have a mental health problem like depression, anxiety, stress or anger.
 Despite men and women experiencing mental health problems in more or less equal numbers, men are much less likely to be diagnosed and treated.

-The need for 'male-friendly' health settings and therapeutic treatments which highlight mental health difficulties that men specifically face, may help make it easier for men to seek help.
+The need for 'male-friendly' health settings and therapeutic treatments which help and understand difficulties that men specifically face, may help make it easier for men to seek help.
 KCPS offers independent counselling for men.

 For an initial consultation